 *These hours can be flexed between these two categories (i.e., not a strict 18-hour/12-hour split), with the permission of the program directors; however, a total of 30 elective hours must be met.

 Complete a capstone paper or multi-modal expressive arts project presenting what you learned about yourself and working with dissociation throughout the program.
 This capstone also requires you to include a case presentation from beginning to end, reflecting your work with a client.
+This case presentation must reference the specific language of the 8 Phases of EMDR, offering a sufficient level of detail for us to evaluate how you prepared the client, and specifically how you worked several targeting sequences with respect to their system or parts.
+Although full outcome may not be available on working with a current client, we expect to see some reflection on how the EMDR Therapy is helping them to live a more adaptive life.
 This is a qualitative more so than a quantitative exercise, and the core evaluation component is that you will address the program competencies and this program has helped you to develop them.
 The capstone project will also include presentation of a case study.
-The capstone project course includes a private meeting with Dr. Jamie Marich to go over your experience prior to the certificate being issued.
+The capstone project course requires you to use your final consultation hour to meet with either Dr. Jamie Marich or Amy Wagner to go over your experience prior to the certificate being issued.
 It is recommended you begin working on the capstone when you are in your final three hours of consultation.